prabindm/WoodsHole/Files/genocall.md

 	NB geno_maxDepth requires -doCounts
 ```

+Therefore, if we set `-doGeno 2`, genotypes are coded as 0,1,2, as the number of alternate alleles.
+If we want to print the major and minor alleles as well then we set `-doGeno 3`.

 To calculate the posterior probability of genotypes we need to define a model.
 ```
 $ANGSD/angsd -doGeno